Verizon CEO Asks Rosenworcel Not to Hand 4.9 GHz Band to AT&T

 The company acknowledged that “AT&T may use excess network capacity on [FirstNet] on a secondary, interruptible basis,” but said that the proposal “is not a grant of ‘50 megahertz of mid-band spectrum to AT&T. Any contrary suggestion overlooks that the [FirstNet Authority] is ‘an independent authority within the NTIA.’”

-Both CERCI and PSSA have marshaled support from the public safety community.
-Representatives from major cities, state transportation agencies, and the National Sheriffs Association oppose handing the 4.9 GHz band to FirstNet, while the National Fraternal Order of Police, International Association of Fire Chiefs, and other law enforcement and first responder groups have written FCC staff backing the PSSA proposal.
+Both CERCI and PSSA have marshaled public safety organizations to support their case before the FCC.
+Representatives from major cities, state transportation agencies, and the National Sheriffs Association oppose handing the 4.9 GHz band to FirstNet, while the National Fraternal Order of Police, International Association of Fire Chiefs, and other law enforcement and first responder groups have written agency staff backing the PSSA proposal.

 The FirstNet Authority has commented in the FCC docket, reiterating it would use any 4.9 GHz spectrum “for public safety on a primary basis.”